 Whilst other structures such as the Valley of the Kings and the Pyramids where dedicated to the deceased, Abu remained a thriving town for thousands of years and it provides a real insight into what Egyptian society was like through the ages.

 The beauty of Egypt exists in the choice of a number of different accommodation options.
-From luxury hotels to traditional dahabiyas (or luxury boats, depending on your preference) cruising up the iconic Nile River to Bedouin tents by desert oasis’ there truly is something for everyone who is planning a visit to this special country.
+From luxury hotels to traditional dahabiyas (or luxury boats, depending on your preference) cruising up the iconic Nile River to Bedouin tents by desert oases, there truly is something for everyone who is planning a luxury holiday to this special country.

 Staying in any of Egypt’s major cities, Cairo, Luxor, Aswan and Alexandria you are presented with many of the world’s leading hotel brands such as Hilton, Four Seasons and Sofitel all offering top class accommodation, service and cuisine.
 Among these top brand hotels, gems such as the fabulous Al Moudira Hotel in Luxor makes the magic of Arabian Nights come alive.

 Located on the west bank of the Nile close to the Valley of the Kings, this remote boutique hotel is set amid rolling countryside and rustic courtyards.
 Adorned with Egyptian antiques and artefacts sourced from the souks of Cairo, Al Moudira is a quirky hotel with bounds of character and style, featuring exquisite soaring domes, mosaic floors and murals.